Is There a Weight Limit or BMI for Mommy Makeover?

 Liposuction

-Even with a healthy diet and exercise for months, it can be challenging to get rid of extra fat accumulated during pregnancy.
-Liposuction is popular for mommy makeovers because it removes stubborn pockets of fat from the abdomen, sides, legs, arms, and more.
+Even with a healthy diet and exercise for months, it can be challenging to get rid of stubborn fat accumulated during pregnancy.
+Liposuction is popular for mommy makeovers because it removes excess fat and body fat from the abdomen, sides, legs, arms, and more.

 Your surgeon can use liposuction combined with a tummy tuck to give you a flatter, trimmer belly, too.
-These will help to remove fat and remove excess skin and give you a more flattering figure.
+These will help to remove fat and excess skin and give you a more flattering figure.
 Stretch marks are a common concern after pregnancy.
-Many women are curious if liposuction can help with stretch marks, unfortunately stretch marks are not something that is addressed by lipo.
+Many women are curious if liposuction can help with stretch marks.
+Unfortunately, stretch marks are not something that is addressed by lipo.

 Tummy Tuck

-The incision is usually made from hip to hip below the naval.
+The incision is usually made from hip to hip below the navel.
 The surgeon may also tighten the abdominal muscles with internal sutures while trimming and suturing the remaining skin.

 They may do liposuction during the tummy tuck to eliminate additional fat pockets.
-After your tummy tuck make sure to follow your surgeon’s instructions careful to ensure the wound healing process goes smooth.
+After your tummy tuck, make sure to follow your surgeon’s instructions carefully to ensure the wound healing process goes smoothly and to reduce the risk of surgical complications.

 Many plastic surgeons have weight limits for their procedures for safety reasons.
-Many say that a patient’s BMI indicates how ready they are to have plastic surgery.
-Surgeons often require a BMI of less than 32 to have a major cosmetic procedure, such as a mommy makeover.
+Many say that a patient’s body mass index (BMI) indicates how ready they are to have plastic surgery.
+Surgeons often require a healthy BMI—usually less than 32—to have a major cosmetic procedure, such as a mommy makeover.

-It can be too simplistic to only look at a patient’s BMI to determine their suitability for plastic surgery.
+It can be too simplistic to only look at a patient’s body mass index to determine their suitability for plastic surgery.
 For example, some patients may have more muscle mass which makes them heavier.
 But, on the other hand, they could be relatively fit and healthy enough for a mommy makeover.

 However, a study in 2015 indicated that the maximum amount of fat taken out doesn’t need to be constant for safety’s sake.
-The higher your BMI, the more fat can be safely taken out.
+The higher your body mass index, the more fat can be safely taken out.

 For instance, if the surgeon removes 11 pounds of fat from someone who weighs 140 pounds versus 250, it’s a very different situation.
 That’s why many surgeons now advocate for a sliding BMI scale for cosmetic procedures.